 Can bosses snoop on employees?
 European court to rule

-STRASBOURG (FRANCE): Europe's top court is set to rule Tuesday whether bosses have the right to spy on employees who use company messaging systems, in a landmark decision for privacy in the work place.
+STRASBOURG: Europe's top human rights court is set to rule Tuesday whether bosses have the right to spy on employees who use company messaging systems, in a landmark decision for privacy in the work place.

 In an initial decision in January last year, the European Court of Human Rights (ECHR) in the French city of Strasbourg ruled against a Romanian software engineer who claimed his rights had been infringed.

-Bogdan Mihai Barbulescu, 38, was sacked in 2006 by his employer after he used the Yahoo messenger system to chat to his fiancee and brother, as well as using it for company business.
+Bogdan Mihai Barbulescu, 38, was sacked in 2006 after he used the Yahoo messenger system to chat to his fiancee and brother, as well sending messages to clients for company business.

 He argued that his employer invaded his right to privacy by spying on messages which included details about his health and sex life.